-13. Motion to be moved
+Motion to be moved 13.

-- 13.1 A Councillor is required to 'move' a motion and then another Councillor is required to 'second' the motion.
-When a motion has been moved and seconded, it will become subject to the control of the local government and cannot be withdrawn without the consent of the local government meeting. - 13.2 Other Councillors can propose amendments to the motion which must be voted on before voting on the final motion. - A motion brought before a meeting of Council in accordance with the Local Government Act 2009 or these Standing Orders shall be received and put to the meeting by the Chairperson. - The Chairperson may require a motion or amendment to a motion to be stated in full or be in writing before permitting it to be received. - The Chairperson may refuse to accept a motion if it is not within the meeting's jurisdiction and rule a motion out of order if necessary.
-Any motion that is vague, proposes an unlawful action, is outside the scope of the meeting, is defamatory, vexatious or is unnecessary, may be ruled out of order. - 13.3 The Chairperson may call the notices of motion in the order in which they appear on the agenda, and where no objection is taken to a motion being taken as a formal motion, the Chairperson may put the motion to the vote without discussion and the vote occur. - 13.4 Not more than one motion or one proposed amendment to a motion may be put before a meeting of a local government at any one time.
+- 13.1 A Councillor is required to 'move' a motion and then another Councillor is required to 'second' the motion. - 13.2 When a motion has been moved and seconded, it shall become subject to the control of Council and shall not be withdrawn without the consent of Council. - Other Councillors can propose amendments to the motion which must be voted on before voting on the final motion. - A motion brought before a meeting of Council in accordance with the Local Government Act 2009 or these Standing Orders shall be received and put to the meeting by the Chairperson. - The Chairperson may require a motion or amendment to a motion to be stated in full or be in writing before permitting it to be received. - The Chairperson may refuse to accept a motion if it is not within the meeting's jurisdiction and rule a motion out of order if necessary.
+Any motion that is vague, proposes an unlawful action, is outside the scope of the meeting, is defamatory, vexatious or is unnecessary, may be ruled out of order. - The Chairperson may call the notices of motion in the order in which they appear on the agenda, and where no objection is taken to a motion being taken as a formal motion, the Chairperson may put the motion to the vote without discussion and the vote occur. - Not more than one motion or one proposed amendment to a motion may be put before a meeting of a local government at any one time.

-14. Absence of Mover of Motion
+Absence of Mover of Motion 14.